Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

        kubectl get po --namespace kong -w

-4. Once all pods are running, open Kong Manager in your browser over https at it's ingress host domain, for example: [https://kong.127-0-0-1.nip.io](https://kong.127-0-0-1.nip.io).
+4. Once all the pods are running, open Kong Manager in your browser at its ingress host domain, for example: [https://kong.127-0-0-1.nip.io](https://kong.127-0-0-1.nip.io).
 Or open it with the following command:

        open "https://$(kubectl get ingress --namespace kong quickstart-kong-manager -o jsonpath='{.spec.tls[0].hosts[0]}')"